How to See Aggregated Data for Arbitrary Code Areas

 Teamscale allows you to to view data like metrics or findings for specific parts of your code.
 There are two possible cases here:

-In this (simple) case, all relevant pages in Teamscale (Widgets, Findings, Metrics and Tests perspective) can be configured to only show the data for the sub path your are interested in.
+In this (simple) case, all relevant pages in Teamscale (Widgets, Findings, Metrics and Test Gaps perspective) can be configured to only show the data for the sub path your are interested in.
 Here is an example of the Metrics perspective showing information for a sub-path:

 Using Teamscale's architectures, you can divide your code base into arbitrary parts, for example